a2800276/pomenator/README.md

 Of course you need to substitute your own key id.
 You can also provide a custom keyserver to publish the key on using the `--keyserver` argument as sonatype suggests.
-I have no idea why they suggest this, or if they enfore it.
+I have no idea why they suggest this, or if they enforce it.
 Anyway, just to keep you on your toes: hkp://pool.sks-keyservers.net is the key server they'd like you to use.

 Finally, to sign the jars generating the ASC files that you need for